U.S., China set to broach icy relations in Alaska talks

 Blinken has pledged to raise the issue, his State Department having upheld a Trump administration determination that Beijing was perpetrating genocide in Xinjiang, something China vehemently denies.

-(Reporting by Michael Martina, David Brunnstrom and Humeyra Pamuk; Editing by Mary Milliken and Alistair Bell)
+(Reporting by Michael Martina, David Brunnstrom and Humeyra Pamuk; Editing by Alistair Bell and Grant McCool)

 ((michael.martina@thomsonreuters.com;))